XinyiZ001/CapsGNN/README.md

 #### Data Preparation

 1. We provide the preprocessing program to generate specific experimental data format.
-The default raw data format should be `.gexf`.
+The default raw data format should be `.gexf` (avalaible at [[gexf Dataset]](https://drive.google.com/drive/folders/1qXx-OZlJtgRYn579aQX13ou2hutqJz41?usp=sharing)).
 Each line of the label file represents a graph with the format <br/>
 ```
-    xxx.gexf label`
+    xxx.gexf label
 ```
 To generate experimental data format: